ortoniKC/playwright-runner-vscode-extension/README.md

 # Playwright Runner by Koushik
 The Playwright Runner by Koushik VS Code extension simplifies the process of running Playwright tests directly from your editor.
-With this extension, you can easily execute Playwright tests, manage different test environments, and streamline your testing workflow without leaving VS Code.
+With this extension, you can easily execute Playwright tests & Cucumber tests, manage different test environments, and streamline your testing workflow without leaving VS Code.

 ### Usage:
 1. **Installation**: